Pigeon Forge Mill: History

 The Pigeon Forge Mill is located on land that was originally part of a 151 acre plot of land granted in 1810 to Mordecai Lewis (1751-1817), a Revolutionary War veteran from Virginia.
 Before his death, Lewis may have erected a tub mill along the river (no longer standing).
 In 1817, Lewis's son-in-law, Isaac Love, built the iron forge for which the city would eventually be named.
 Taking advantage of a Tennessee state law that allowed tax incentives for the creation of iron works on unfarmable land, Love acquired over 7000 acre of the surrounding country.
 Love mined brown hematite ore in the hills northeast of the forge, and transported the ore to the forge using ox-drawn wagons.
 The forge included a bloomery furnace which converted the ore into pig iron, and a 500 lb trip hammer that molded the pig iron into bar iron.

 In 1830, Love and his sons built a large gristmill adjacent to the iron furnace, which was used by local farmers to grind grain.
 As his iron business was never profitable, Love eventually ceased iron production, and sold the entire operation to Alexander Preston in 1841.
 On May 29 of that same year, Isaac's son, William, established a post office for the community that had developed around the complex, giving it the name "Pigeon Forge."

 Preston operated the Pigeon Forge iron works under the name "Sweden Furnace" until 1849, when he sold the mill and furnace to local businessman John Sevier Trotter (1807-1884).
 By 1856, Trotter was producing two tons of bar iron annually at the Pigeon Forge furnace.
-During the U.S. Civil War, Trotter— a Union supporter— installed looms in the mill to furnish uniforms for local Union volunteers (Trotter's son, William, commanded a company at the Battle of Fort Sanders in late 1863).
+During the U.S. Civil War, Trotter— a Union supporter in a divided region of a Confederate state— secretly installed looms in the mill to furnish uniforms for the Union Army, along with maintaining usual business with locals and even occupying Confederate soldiers (Trotter's son, William, commanded a company for the Union Army at the Battle of Fort Sanders in late 1863).
+On the third floor, the Old Mill housed a makeshift hospital to treat wounded soldiers from both sides.
 After the war, Trotter expanded the mill, most notably adding a 60-rpm, 30-horsepower wooden wheel (the current breastshot wheel was a later addition), and establishing a sawmill at the site.
 Trotter's son, George, dismantled and sold the iron furnace in 1885, but continued operating the mill.

 In December 1900, the Pigeon Forge Mill was purchased by local businessman A.T.
 Householder.
 Shortly afterward a generator was installed, providing electricity to the string of houses that occupied the river opposite the mill.
 The current milldam was completed in 1916.
 The mill was remodeled several times throughout the 20th century by subsequent owners to cater to the tourist traffic along US-441.